Pioneer packs

 Shortly after Ry, you'll sail past Alling Vest Teltplads, which is an incredibly beautiful and protected area.

-The trip now goes out through Rosvig and out into Julsø.
-Here you can sail to Himmelbjerget and moor at Hotel Julsø, where Hjejlen and the scheduled boats also moor.
-Remember to either pull the canoe up to the left of the tour boats at bridge 51 or to the far right of Hjejlen and the tour boats' moorings at the small sandy beach.
+The tour now heads out through Rosvig and out into Julsø.
+Here you can sail to Himmelbjerget, and moor at Hotel Julsø, where Hjejlen and the route boats also moor.
+Remember either to pull the canoe up to the left of the route boats by bridge 51 or all the way to the right of Hjejlen and the route boats' landing places, by the small sandy beach.

-Møgelø is located to the right after Himmelbjerget.
+Møgelø is on the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
-The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.
+The name Møgelø means "Large Island", as with 28 barrels of land it is the largest in the lake.

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - remember to check their opening hours if lunch is to be enjoyed here.

-Then you sail further into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
-You'll have to pull your canoe/kayak onto land at the bottom of bridge 30, and from there it's a short walk to Slåensø, one of Denmark's cleanest freshwater lakes.
+Then you sail on into Borresø, and a visit to Slåensø (located to the left in Borresø) is definitely worth a visit.
+You have to pull the canoe/kayak up on land at the bottom of bridge 30, and from there there is a short walk before you are inside Slåensø, which is one of Denmark's cleanest freshwater lakes.

-The Paradise Islands are also to the left, and if time permits, you can sail to Paradise.
-Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with the four small islands, collectively called the Paradise Islands.
+The Paradise Islands are also on the left, and if there is time for it, it is obvious to sail to Paradise.
+Borresø is so to speak divided into two sections - a relatively deep eastern part, which is traversed by the Gudenåen river and a somewhat more shallow western part with the four small islands, which together are called the Paradise Islands.

-Now you pass through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on your right and you set up camp for the night.
-A short walk into Sejs brings you to shopping and dining options.
-It's a lovely scenic park-like area with space for ball games.
-There is also a swimming area that is fenced in.
+Now it goes through Sejssnævringen and into Brassø, where De små Fisk Teltplads is on the right side, and you set up camp for the night.
+A short walk into Sejs brings you to shopping and dining.
+It is a lovely scenic park-like area, with space for ball games.
+There is also a bathing area which is "fenced in."

 Day 2:

-When you arrive at Silkeborg Harbor/Silkeborg Kanocenter, you must pass through Kammerslusen to get north.
-It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cozy town center with shopping opportunities, shopping opportunities and eateries.
+When you get to Silkeborg Harbour/Silkeborg Kanocenter, you have to go through Kammerslusen to get north.
+It is obvious to take a break and buy provisions, and possibly take a short walk up to Silkeborg's cozy city center with shopping opportunities, shopping opportunities and eateries.

 You will then sail past the Silkeborg Paper Factory area, where Jysk Musik & Teaterhus, cinema, hotel,

 restaurants etc. are located.
-When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
+When you get to Silkeborg Langsø, you must turn right, and very shortly after you are on a narrower Gudenåen river.
 Take your time and let the current help you on your way.
-Just before Resenbro there is a rest area with a toilet on your left.
+A little before Resenbro there is a rest area with a toilet on your left side.

-After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching locations along the Gudenåen river.
-After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot on your left.
-Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.
+After about 2.5 hours of sailing, you will come to Sminge Sø, which is one of the best bird localities along the Gudenåen river.
+After you have sailed through Sminge Sø, where you keep to the left side, the river will gather again, and not long after you will arrive at Sminge P-plads on your left side.
+Here lies the Bird Tower, from which there is an impressive view over Sminge Sø.

-Opposite Sminge Rasterplads, on the other side of the water, to the right as you come sailing, is Sminge Teltplads, which is a protected site and therefore a very cozy intimate nature site.
-This is where you camp for the night.
+Diagonally opposite Sminge Rasterplads, on the other side of the water, to the right when sailing, lies Sminge Teltplads, which is a protected site, and therefore is a very cozy intimate nature site.
+This is where you set up camp for the night.

-Svostrup KroOne of the old Pramdrager Kroer, located about 800 meters ahead on the left, on the opposite side of the campsite.
-Some people choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.
+Svostrup Kro, one of the old Pramdrager Kroer, is approx. 800 meters further ahead to the left, on the opposite side of the campsite.
+Some choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side, and walk the stretch on Trækstien / Pramdragerstien to the inn and back to the rest area, after which you sail back to the campsite again.

 Day 3:

 You sail towards Ans.
-Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
-There is a rest area and toilets up by the church.
+Shortly after Svostrup Kro you will pass Tvilum bridge, where a short distance after the bridge, there is a landing bridge, where you can moor and follow the path 200 meters up to Tvilum Church.
+Here there is a rest area and toilets up by the church.

-A bit past Tvilum Church, you'll see a white sign on your right telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees or anything else.
-You can stock up here or enjoy a lunch here.
+A short distance after Tvilum Church there will be a white sign on your right hand, which tells you that Teglgårdsparkens Nærkøb & Grill is located here - another characteristic is also that a bonfire can be seen on the meadow before Sankt Hans and after that it will look like a flat area without trees and anything else.
+You can stock up on supplies here or enjoy a lunch here.

-A little over an hour after Teglgårdsparken you arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
-The site is located just before the large bridge on your right.
+An hour after Teglgårdsparken you arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left hand - the inn is also one of the old Pramdrager Kroer. which is your place to stay for the night.
+The square is located just before the large bridge on your right side.

-A short distance after Kongensbro you will sail on Tange Lake.
-You'll sail towards Ans, where you can stock up on provisions.
+A short distance after Kongensbro you will come to sail on Tange Sø.
+You sail towards Ans, where you can stock up on supplies.
 Tange Sø is Denmark's largest artificial lake.
-At the end of Tange Lake is Tangeværket / Energimuseet, where there will be a transfer with the canoe.
-You must use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left their carts.
+At the end of Tange Sø lies Tangeværket and the Energy Museum, where there will be a portage with the canoe.
+You must use the canoe trolleys intended for this purpose, which you will typically find on the other side, as this is where the other sailors have left the trolleys.

 A short distance after Kongensbro you will sail on Tange Lake.

 As you approach Ans, be aware of sailing under the bridge.
-To find Ans Teltplads, where you must return the canoe no later than 16:00, keep slightly left and then left around the small island in the middle of Tange Sø.
-Then, on your left, you will arrive at Ans Teltplads.
+To find Ans Teltplads, where you must hand in the canoe no later than 4 pm, keep slightly to the left and then left around the small island, which lies in the middle of Tange Sø.
+Then on your left hand, you will arrive at Ans Teltplads.

 Pioneer package 3 days